Matrix product states with large sites: Introduction

 \section{Introduction}

 The density matrix renormalization group (DMRG) and its associated ansatz of matrix product states (MPSs) \cite{dmrgRev2011schollwock,dmrg1992white,dmrg1993white,dmrgRev2011chan,dmrgRev2020reiher,dmrgRev2015legeza} are established as useful electronic structure approximations in problems where there are a large number of correlated open shells. \cite{Density2008martia,Highperformance2009kurashige, Entangled2013kurashige,Lowenergy2014sharma,Electronic2019li,Electronic2019lia,Multireference2019roemelt} The formalism requires first mapping the orbitals to a one-dimensional lattice of sites.
 One direction discussed already in the first quantum chemistry DMRG paper\cite{qcDMRG1999white} is the possibility of grouping clusters of related orbitals into large ``sites'' (\autoref{fig:clusterMPS}), whose Hilbert space is then approximated outside of the truncation procedure of DMRG.
-Such a cluster MPS seems attractive for interpretation, as one can group orbitals corresponding to chemical identity, and it has been implemented in a number of works.\cite{asd2014parker,comb2021li,ttns2013nakatani,larsson2020mmps,tpsci2020abraham,Rankone2019nishio} However, because the Hilbert space of the cluster site grows exponentially quickly with the number of cluster orbitals, the computational advantage is less clear.
-In the first part of this work, we analyze whether clustering orbitals is a good idea from the view of computational cost.
+Such a cluster MPS seems attractive for interpretation, as one can group orbitals corresponding to chemical identity, and it has been efficiently implemented in a number of works.\cite{asd2014parker,comb2021li,ttns2013nakatani,larsson2020mmps,tpsci2020abraham,Rankone2019nishio} However, because the Hilbert space of the cluster site grows exponentially quickly with the number of cluster orbitals, the computational advantage is less clear.
+In addition, the drawbacks of clustering, which gives rise to more complicated interactions and entanglement between clusters, has been understood since the earliest formulations of the quantum renormalization group.\cite{dasgupta1981real,white1992real} In the first part of this work, we analyze whether clustering orbitals is a good idea in chemical problems from the view of computational cost and accuracy.

 In the second part, we discuss a specific setting where grouping sites into large clusters has a clear theoretical computational advantage.
 This occurs when the clusters are at either end of the DMRG lattice (\autoref{fig:largeSite}).
 Because the clusters do not share a common boundary, the cluster Hilbert space dimension appears together with the MPS bond dimension in a computationally more favourable way than in a general cluster MPS.
 A natural application for this type of MPS is to represent dynamical correlations by clustering inactive and external orbitals.
 As we demonstrate, this leads to a substantial cost reduction in MPS treatments of dynamic correlation.